 Guidelines: Full Proposal, Synopsis, First Three Chapters

-Conferees will send blog address and social media addresses so Edie can evaluate and dig into both the blog and the most effective social media for them.
+Conferees will send blog addresses and social media addresses so Edie can evaluate and dig into both the blog and the most effective social media for them.

-Conferees will send their proposal and three chapters of their non-fiction work or memoir.
+Conferees will send their proposal and three chapters of their fiction, nonfiction work, or memoir.
 Larry will work with you on presentation, tweaking your proposal, and guiding you in making sure your work has all the necessities to make it a success.

-Linda will work with advanced writers on non-fiction manuscripts for books or articles.
+Linda will work with advanced writers on Speaking or Non-fiction.
 Or she will work with those who have definite goals for becoming a speaker.
 Conferees who wish Linda to mentor their non-fiction work should have a completed but no less than 1/2 completed manuscript.

 Guidelines: Full Proposal, Synopsis, First Three Chapters